Disaster Recovery Planning

 Cold Level

-The Cold Level method stores only the backup data of core services in the DR center and restores services based on this backup data when a disaster occurs.
+The Cold Level approach stores only the backup data of core services in the DR center and restores the service based on this backup data in the event of a disaster.

-This method has the advantage of having the lowest initial investment and maintenance costs, but it has the disadvantage of a high risk of data loss depending on the backup cycle.
+This approach offers the advantage of the lowest initial investment and maintenance costs, but it has the drawback that data loss can be significant depending on the backup interval.

-Additionally, since the Cold Level method requires allocating and configuring new system resources at the DR center during disaster recovery, recovery can take a significant amount of time, making it suitable for low-priority workloads.
+Additionally, the Cold Level approach requires allocating and configuring new system resources at the DR site during disaster recovery, which can take a considerable amount of time to recover, making it suitable for workloads with low priority.

 The figure below is an example of the Cold Level architecture.